 7. Call the reconsideration line if you are not approved:

 If you’re not immediately approved for a card, you may want to consider calling the issuer’s reconsideration line.
 Just be sure to be polite and respectful.
 When I call these lines, I usually say that I wanted to call in and see if there was any additional information needed to get my application approved.
 The only caveat is business cards.
 I would not call the reconsideration line until you get an actual denial as they often have a more comprehensive review and approval process.

 I’ve found that issuers are sometimes reluctant to give you additional credit if you already have a lot of available credit with them.
 When speaking to a rep on the reconsideration line, you may want to consider offering to move some of your available credit to the new card, if they are willing to approve you.
 I’ve done this several times, and it seems to work really well.
 This is especially the case when I’ve had a premium card with an excessively high credit limit.

 This tactic won’t allow you to get a bonus, but it can be useful when you want to get rid of a card with a high annual fee.
-Instead of simply canceling the card, you may want to downgrade or convert it to a free version of the card.
-An example would be converting a Chase Sapphire card to a Freedom card, or an American Express charge card to an Everyday card.
-This not only allows you to often retain your points, but also avoids any negative impact on the age of your accounts.
+Instead of simply canceling the card, you may want to product change to a free version of the card.
+An example would be product changing a Chase Sapphire card to a Freedom card, or an American Express charge card to an Everyday card.
+This not only allows you to often retain your points but also avoids any negative impact on the age of your accounts.

 10. Don’t limit yourself to personal cards:

 When looking at card offers available, don’t just limit yourself to personal cards.
 Many of you are eligible for business cards, even if you don’t have a full-blown business.
 Things like selling items online, performing a service, or consulting can make you eligible for a business credit card.
 Just make sure you are transparent about the income that you earn.
 You don’t need to have a huge income stream for them to approve you, and it’s better to be truthful and honest to avoid any audits.